pprachas/fenics_arclength/docs/source/examples/force_control/beam/README.rst

 Constructing Initial Beam Triads
 --------------------------------
-The initial beam triads are constructed as follows.
+The inital beam traids are constructed as follows.

-* The first direction is the beam tangent direction:
+#.
+The first direction is the beam tangent direction:

 .. math::
     \mathbf{g}_{01} = \mathbf{r}_{0,s}